-Join Adam Wilbert for an in-depth discussion in this video Organizing screen space with tabs, part of Access 2007: Forms and Reports in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Organizing screen space with tabs, part of Access 2007: Forms and Reports.

 The Tab control can be used to add extra space to your form or to group similar or…related objects together.…Adding a Tab control is a great way to organize your form, but it's not going…to work very well on a printed report, since you will only be able to see the…first tab when it's printed and trying to click on a tab on a paper report…doesn't work very well.…But for forms, they work great.…I am going to take a look at this Controls Form.
 I will right click and say…Design View.
 ThenRibbon we go ahead and add a Tab object, clicking this Tab Control…up here in the Ribbon.…I will drag out a box in the bottom of my detail section and that will add…two tabs to my form.…